dougscohen/dougscohen.github.io/_posts/2020-06-24-CS-Unit-1-Build.md

 ## KNN Classifier from Scratch
 In this tutorial, I will walk through how to create a K Nearest Neighbors algorithm in Python using just Numpy.
 KNNs are lazy algorithms.
 This essentially means they do not have a training phase, and instead the `fit()` method is meant to store the training data in memory to be accessed when you go to make a prediction.
 This also means that predictions can become computationally expensive as your data scales.

 Looking at a KNN is a great place to start studying classfier algorithms because it's straightforward, and pretty easy to understand what's happening behind the scenes.
-If you want to identify similar data you aren't necessarily concerned about efficiency, KNN may be the algorithm for you.
+If you want to identify similar data, and you aren't necessarily concerned about efficiency, KNN may be the algorithm for you.
 Let's summarize the process:

 1. Load in your data